jmurth1234/tab-complete-input-vue/docs/docs.md

 ### `startCompletionChar`

 When a word starts with the `startCompletionChar`, the component will start tab completing in the background.
-When combined with events like `tabSuccess`, this can be used to help build alternative UIs for completion using this component.
+When combined with events like `tab-success`, this can be used to help build alternative UIs for completion using this component.

 ## Programatically tab competing